storj/storj/docs/design/storagenode-downtime-tracking.md

 ### Estimating offline time

-Another independent process has the following configurable parameters:
+Another independent chore has the following configurable parameters:

-- Sleep time.
+- Interval,
 - Number of nodes to check.

-The process enters in a loop until it finishes, running the following query:
+The process loops all failed nodes with query:

 ```sql
 SELECT